Department of Elementary and Secondary Education Logo

 The Department of Elementary and Secondary Education's (DESE/Department) Early Learning Team has launched a Playful Learning Institute (PLI) pilot initiative.
 Please read below for more information regarding the PLI.

-The Department released a competitive Request for Proposals (RFP) (through Fund Code 347) in early January 2023 and five school teams/districts representing 7 early childhood/elementary schools have been awarded the grant to participate in the pilot of the Institute.
-Each school team consists of district and school administrators as well as two educators from each grade (PK–3) from the selected schools.
-The Institute consists of professional development (PD) for the school teams, some of which takes place in-person and some of which takes place asynchronously.
-District educators and leaders create an action plan for each team that is focused on the adoption of Boston Public School's Focus Curriculum and/or implementation of the playful learning/instructional practices that are utilized in this integrated curriculum.
-Teams decide which path they want to follow.
+The Department released a competitive Request for Proposals (RFP) (through Fund Code 347) in early January 2023 and five school teams/districts representing 7 early childhood/elementary schools were awarded the grant to participate in the pilot of the Institute.
+Each school team consisted of district and school administrators as well as two educators from each grade (PK-3) from the selected schools.
+The Institute consisted of professional development (PD) for the school teams, some of which took place in-person and some of which tooks place asynchronously.
+District educators and leaders created an action plan for each team that is focused on the implementation of the playful learning/instructional practices.

-For the 2023-2024 school year, coaches are working with educators, preschool through 3rd grade, for 3–5 hours per month, as well as coach district/school leaders for 1–2 hours per month.
+For the 2023-2024 school year, coaches worked with educators, preschool through 3rd grade, for 3–5 hours per month, as well as coach district/school leaders for 1–2 hours per month.
 This in-classroom/school coaching model is aligned with and supports implementation of the action plan created by the district/school team.

-Additionally, the National Opinion Research Center (NORC) at the University of Chicago has been hired to evaluate the PLI pilot.
+Additionally, the National Opinion Research Center (NORC) at the University of Chicago has been evaluating the PLI pilot.
 The evaluation plan includes tools to (1) support improvements to the PLI; (2) understand the implementation experience; and (3) inform decisions about possible replication of the PLI and future DESE support for playful learning.

 Playful Learning Resources

-The Early Learning Team is partnering with the Boston Public Schools Early Childhood Department to develop the PLI.
-Many resources, guides, and other helpful documents will be shared throughout the planning and implementation phases of the PLI.
+The Early Learning Team partnered with the Boston Public Schools Early Childhood Department to develop the PLI pilot.
+Resources, guides, and other helpful documents will be shared as they become available.
 Please check this section frequently for additional materials.

 PLI Evaluation Resources: